tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_course_slides.md

 path1: /docapis_introtoapis.html
 ---

-The slides correspond to API workshops that I gave.
-The slide groups mirror the same sections in the course.
+The slides correspond to API workshops that I give.
+The slide groups mirror the same sections in the course (most sections have slides, but not all).

 {% if site.format == "kindle" or site.format == "pdf" %}